MicrosoftDocs/azure-dev-docs/articles/python/quickstart-python-web-azd-templates.md

    bar of a web browser to see the sample web app project running live in Azure.

 7. Open a new tab in your web browser, copy the second URL from the previous step and paste it into the location bar.
-The Azure Portal displays all of the services in your new resource group that have been deployed to host the sample web app project.
+The Azure portal displays all of the services in your new resource group that have been deployed to host the sample web app project.

 ## Edit and redeploy